 The gap shows traders were quite panicky holding long after a massive run-up.
 Things get messy once a stock makes a “middle finger pattern” daily, with many gaps.

 Candlesticks group together to form patterns over some time.
 Viewed as bearish candlesticks and other candles form patterns traders know about.

 Traders are creatures of habit and will always trade patterns, support, and resistance.
-Candles tell a story when coupled with patterns and technical indicators, it paints a much clearer picture.
+Candles tell a story, and they paint a much clearer picture when coupled with patterns and technical indicators.